GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/troubleshoot/index.md

 From the Application panel in Chrome DevTools, you can observe Protected Audience API interest group and auction events.

-If you visit the [Protected Audience API demo shopping site](https://protected-audience-demo-advertiser.web.app/) in a browser with the Protected Audience API enabled, DevTools will display information about the `join` event.
+If you visit the [Protected Audience API demo advertiser site](https://protected-audience-demo-advertiser.web.app/) in a browser with the Protected Audience API enabled, DevTools will display information about the `join` event.

 <figure>